You had surgery to treat pancreatic cancer.

 All or part of your pancreas was removed after you were given general anesthesia so you were asleep and pain-free.

 Your surgeon made an incision (cut) in the middle of your belly.
 It may have been horizontal (sideways) or vertical (up and down).
-Your gallbladder, bile duct, spleen, and parts of your stomach, small intestine, and lymph node may also have been taken out.
+Your gallbladder, bile duct, spleen, parts of your stomach and small intestine, and lymph nodes may also have been taken out.

 Your doctor will give you a prescription for pain medicines.
 Get it filled when you go home so you have it when you need it.
 Take your pain medicine when you start having pain.
 Waiting too long to take it will allow your pain to get worse than it should.

-You will have staples in the wound.
+You may have staples in the wound, or dissolving stitches under the skin with a liquid adhesive on the skin.
 Mild redness and swelling for the first couple of weeks are normal.
 Pain around the wound site will last 1 or 2 weeks.
 It should get better each day.

 You may have drains at the site of your surgery when you leave the hospital.
-The nurse will tell you how to care for it.
+The nurse will tell you how to care for the drains.

-DO NOT take aspirin, ibuprofen (Advil, Motrin), or naproxen (Aleve, Naprosyn), as these medicines may increase bleeding.
+Do not take aspirin, ibuprofen (Advil, Motrin), or naproxen (Aleve, Naprosyn), unless directed by your doctor, as these medicines may increase bleeding.

 You should be able to do most of your regular activities in 6 to 8 weeks.
 Before that: